rocket-pool/docs.rocketpool.net/docs/guides/odao/setup.md

   priorityFee: "2"
   projectName: rocketpool
   rewardsTreeMode: generate
-  web3StorageApiToken: <your web3.storage API token>
 ```

-Replace the values in the `archiveECUrl` and `web3StorageApiToken` fields, where:
+Replace the values in the `archiveECUrl` field, where:

 - `archiveECUrl` must be the HTTP endpoint of the RPC API for your Archive Execution Client.
   **Note that if you are already using your Archive EC as your primary client in Externally-Managed mode, you can ignore this setting.**

-- `web3StorageApiToken` must be populated with the API Token for your Web3.Storage account, which you can find in your account settings.
-  This will be required in order to upload your generated rewards tree artifacts to IPFS.

 Finally, restart your `watchtower` daemon (i.e., with `docker restart rocketpool_watchtower` in Docker or Hybrid mode, or `sudo systemctl restart rp_watchtower` in Native mode) for the settings to take effect.